 Challenge number Detail of challenge 1 QFT Gaps created and widened by COVID-19 require bespoke approaches and coaching to narrow deficits through high levels of Quality First Teaching 2 Oracy Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 A lack of opportunities to hear good language models outside of school leads to impoverished language opportunities for many of our children.
 Gaps are evident from Reception through to KS2 and in general, are more prevalent and difficult to close among our disadvantaged pupils than their peers.
-3 PastoralA lack of diverse lived experiences outside of school limit the cultural capital of our many pupils and hinder children's developmentOur assessments (including wellbeing questionnaires), observations and discussions with pupils and families have identified social and emotional issues for many pupils, which were notably exacerbated by a lack of enrichment opportunities during school closures and more widely through extended lockdowns in Leicester.
+3 Pastoral A lack of diverse lived experiences outside of school limit the cultural capital of many pupils and hinder our children's development.
+Our assessments (including wellbeing questionnaires), observations and discussions with pupils and families have identified social and emotional issues for many pupils, which were notably exacerbated by a lack of enrichment opportunities during school closures and more widely through extended lockdowns in Leicester.
 These challenges particularly affected disadvantaged pupils, which have had a detrimental impact upon their attainment, as well as their emotional and social wellbeing.
-These findings are supported by national studies.Teacher requests for additional support and referrals exemplify that an increased number of pupils are in need of higher levels of pastoral support and intervention.Inclusion & Wellbeing Advocate figures - 32 pupils (16 of whom are disadvantaged) currently require additional support with social and emotional needs, these pupils (13 of whom are disadvantaged) currently require varying levels of additional support and monitoring due to ongoing social care issues.Our Mental Health Practitioner is also working alongside identified pupils to provide greater social and emotional support.
-4 Phonics & Early Reading - Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics acquisition and early reading than their peers.
+These findings are supported by national studies.
+Teacher requests for additional support and referrals exemplify that an increased number of pupils are in need of higher levels of pastoral support and intervention.
+Inclusion & Wellbeing Advocate figures - Of the pupils receiving higher levels of pastoral support, a disproportionate number of these pupils are classified as PP. These pupils require a range of support with social and emotional difficulties, benefitting from specific interventions around self-esteem and positive mental health.
+DSL figures show that a disproportionate number of disadvantaged pupils currently require varying levels of additional support and monitoring due to ongoing social care issues.
+Our Trauma Informed Practitioner has assessed and works alongside a number of identified pupils to provide greater social and emotional support; focusing greatly on building resilience to overcome Adverse Childhood Experiences.
+4 Phonics & Early Reading - Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics acquisition and early reading in comparison to their non-disadvantaged peers.
 This was exacerbated during extended lockdowns by a lack of access to high quality texts within households.
+5 Attendance

-5 Attendance Our attendance data over the last 3 years has demonstrated that the attendance of PP children has been below that of the wider cohort.
+Our attendance data over the last 3 years has demonstrated that the attendance of PP children has been below that of the wider cohort.
 Data analysis has shown that for PP children identified as Persistent Absentees, there is a pattern of sporadic and sustained absence.
 Over the past 3 years, attendance analysis indicates that attendance among disadvantaged pupils has been lower than that of their peers.
 At the beginning of this academic year (2021-22) the attendance of PP children was 95.5% in comparison to 96.3% for our whole school attendance.
 This percentage difference is comparable for the past 3 years.
 A greater percentage of disadvantaged pupils have been 'persistently absent' compared to their peers during this same period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.